 Who Has Your Back?

 You will be questioned.
 Someone is going to question you about content, grading or other elements of your class.
-There are healthy versions of this, but some of the questions are really judgements.
+There are healthy versions of this, but some of the questions are really judgments.
 People will attack you, both verbally and, at times, physically (yelling, closing space and finger pointing).
 Your perception of civil discourse does not always match others; I’ve heard frustrated people make real physical threats.
 People can be abusive and justify it.

 Make sure someone has your back.